latishasumardy/MakingClasses_LS_HE_CL_AS/README.md

 Team member roles in assignment:

-We all worked on the sections collaboratively.
+We all worked on the sections collaboratively in class, and discussed over message when working at home.

 Key Lessons learned: